-If you are familiar with the most iconic tent of this brand, you might want to read this Sierra Designs Clip Flashlight 2 Review, the famous tent has been fully redesigned in 2017.
+If you are familiar with the most iconic tent of this brand, you might want to read this Sierra Designs Clip Flashlight 2 Review, the famous tent has been fully redesigned recently.
 See more below.

 Key features & benefits

 - Very versatile.

 - Awning configuration.

 What type is this

 From the video below you will see that this iconic tent has been around from 1982.
 It has been redesigned in 2017 and the biggest change is in the door and vestibule design.
 Of course, the color is different.
 Have you noticed that all Sierra Designs 2017 models are in blue, just like the tent presented here?

 So, iconic or not, this tent is non-freestanding.
 This means you have to stake it to the ground in order to set it up.
 This may not look important to you, but if you find yourself in an area with rock, gravel, or a frozen ground, you will be in trouble.
 I was with my own non-freestanding tent, so I know from my own bad experience.
 If you want something freestanding from the same brand, check this new Meteor 2 Tent.